ncatlab/nlab-content/pages/4/7/1/0/174/content.md

 ## Idea

-The term _brane_ referes in formal high energy [[physics]] and in particular in [[string theory]] to entities that one thinks of as physical objects that generalize the notion _point particles_ to higher dimensional objects.
+The term _brane_ in formal high energy [[physics]], and in particular in [[string theory]], refers to entities that one thinks of as physical objects that generalize the notion _point particles_ to higher dimensional objects.

 The term derives from the word _membrane_ that was originally used to describe 2-dimensional "particles".
 When the need was felt to speak also about 3-, 4- and higher dimensional such "particles" the usage "3-brane", "4-brane" etc. was introduced.
 Ordinary particles would be 0-branes in this counting, the strings in [[string theory]] would be 1-branes and membranes themselves 2-branes.